gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

 This term was coined by John Stott, in his book [Christian Mission in the Modern World](https://www.amazon.com/Christian-Mission-Modern-World-Stott/dp/0830844392).
-He highlights the difference between activities with a missionary *dimension* verses activities with a missionary *intention*.
+He highlights the difference between activities with a missionary *dimension* and activities with a missionary *intention*.
 Activities with a missionary *dimension* are those that create strong believers who as a byproduct will go and share the Gospel, while those with a missionary *intention* are the ones whose expressed, direct purpose is evangelism and as a byproduct create strong believers.
 Ministries like Re:generation are activities with a missionary *dimension*, while the summer projects in Albania and Hungary are activities with a missionary *intention*.

 Watermark is well-positioned to support the global church in these activities, and we as a team are well-positioned to be the bridge, offering the resources